Effective Medium Theory for Time-modulated Subwavelength Resonators: Time-dependent Metamaterial

-which is of the same form as in the static case \eqref{eq:xTb}, but where the linear system has a block structure.
-As in the static case, we must pose some assumptions in order to derive the homogenised equation. \begin{ass} Assume that $\kappa_i(t)\equiv\kappa(t)$ is identical across all resonators.
-Therefore, $\lambda^i_j=c^i_j\ell\equiv c_j\ell$ and as a consequence, $g^i_{mn}\equiv g_{mn}$. \end{ass} We also impose the assumptions of the previous section: \Cref{ass:1} (constant volume fraction), \Cref{ass:density} (limiting density $\Tilde{V}(x)$), and \Cref{ass:riemannsum_limit} (continuum limit approximation).
-This allow us to write
+which is of the same form as in the static case \eqref{eq:xTb}, but here the linear system has a block structure.
+As in the static case, we must pose some assumptions in order to derive the homogenised model. \begin{ass} Assume that $\kappa_i(t)\equiv\kappa(t)$ is identical across all resonators.
+Therefore, $\lambda^i_j=c^i_j\ell\equiv c_j\ell$ and as a consequence, $g^i_{nm}\equiv g_{nm}$. \end{ass} We also impose the assumptions of the previous section: \Cref{ass:1} (constant volume fraction), \Cref{ass:density} (limiting density $\Tilde{V}(x)$), and \Cref{ass:riemannsum_limit} (continuum limit approximation).
+This allows us to write

 The definition of $\beta_{nm}$ was obtained in the same way as in the static case \eqref{def:beta}.
-Recall that $g^i_{nm}$ defined by \eqref{def:g_Acal_tdep} does not depend on $\ell$ and therefore, $\beta^i_{nm}$ does not depend on $\ell$ nor $N$.
+Recall that $g^i_{nm}$ defined by \eqref{def:g_Acal_tdep} does not depend on $\ell$ and therefore $\beta^i_{nm}$ does not depend on $\ell$ nor $N$.
 Hence,